advanced-computing/sam-will-api/Fed_Data/User_Instructions_&_Explanation.md

 ## Instructions
 ***User Instructions***:
-    1. Enter "duckdb Fed_CPI2.db" into the terminal
+    1. Enter "duckdb Fed_CPI2.db" into the terminal\n
-    2. Enter ".tables" to see the three table titles cpi_append, cpi_inc, cpi_trunc
+    2. Enter ".tables" to see the three table titles cpi_append, cpi_inc, cpi_trunc\n
-    3. Enter "SELECT * FROM cpi_append;" to see the append table
+    3. Enter "SELECT * FROM cpi_append;" to see the append table\n
-    4. Enter "SELECT * FROM cpi_inc;" to see the inc table
+    4. Enter "SELECT * FROM cpi_inc;" to see the inc table\n
     5. Enter "SELECT * FROM cpi_trunc;" to see the trunc table

 ***Explanation***: